blue0cean1y/blue0cean1y/README.md

 # 💫 About Me:

-- 🔭 I’m Junior web developer
+- 🔭 I’m fullstack web developer
 - 🌱 I’m currently in the process of learning and expanding my skilss
 - 🤔 I’m looking for help with github
 - 💬 Please don't hesitate to reach out and ask any question